stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 over from the world of somnolent cerebration.
 Filling my mind was the vision of Robert Grandison strangely transformed to a boy of a dull greenish dark-blue color; Robert desperately endeavoring to communicate with me by means of speech, yet finding some almost insuperable difficulty in so doing.
-A wall of curious spatial separation seemed to stand between him and me&mdash;a mysterious, invisible wall which completely baffled us both.
+A wall of curious spatial separation seemed to stand between him and me--a mysterious, invisible wall which completely baffled us both.

   I had seen Robert as though at some distance, yet queerly enough he seemed